Eastar-DS/study/README.md

-# Kokoa Clone
+# Study

-CSS got so much better!
+It's so coooool!